-On the way to Kevin’s house, we chatted and caught up about goings-on.
+On the way to Kevin’s house, we chatted and caught up about the goings-on.
 I learned that Kevin had a Filipino wife but it did not work out and they divorced.
 She cheated on him and then got impregnated by the guy’s brother-in-law.
 Talk about a horny toad.

-Eventually we turned onto a small dusty road and arrived at a tiny blue home.
+Eventually, we turned onto a small dusty road and arrived at a tiny blue home.
 The fenced yard contained a garden and plants that chickens can eat.
 We walked over to the chicken coop where Kevin pulled out two fresh eggs.
 He has two dogs.
 One of them is a friendly chihuahua named Wigglet.
 She was so tiny, and she ran towards us, tail wagging, body contorting playfully.
 She kicked up some dust which caused her to sneeze.
 Being so low on the ground, her mighty sneezes kicked up more dust and caused her to sneeze continuously until we picked her up off the ground.

 Kevin has a few acres and his own well where his 200 sq foot home sat.
 It was comfortable and air-conditioned inside.
 I was immediately comfortable with Kevin and the conversation flowed easily.
-He took us for a walk on his property where he educated us on the foliage, and showed us how how to eat cactus fruit.
+He took us for a walk on his property where he educated us on the foliage and showed us how to eat cactus fruit.

-Inside his home he gave us some of the best cookies we have had in a while.
+Inside his home, he gave us some of the best cookies we have had in a while.
 He packed up a bag of homemade banana bread and cookies for our trip.
 They were awesome.
 At some point, the topic of oatmeal came up and Kevin declared that he has the correct way of cooking it.
 He prepared a serving of it for us and I tried some and I kinda liked it.

 Food, Fun, and Memories

 We went to meet up with my other cousin, Michelle, Kevin’s sister, at a Mexican restaurant for dinner.
 I have not seen Michelle for a long time either although we are Facebook friends.
 We had a fun time catching up.
 I got to meet her handsome son Michael.
-He shared with us this funny video about social media.

-After dinner we all went back to Kevin’s place to look at his arrowhead collection.
+After dinner, we all went back to Kevin’s place to look at his arrowhead collection.